enumerbs/Project3-Group6/README.md

 3. Data Load – insert the transformed data into a SQL database.
 Data Display
 Flask API – develop a Flask API to serve the data in JSON format.

+ETL Details

+- Data flows along the following repository subfolders of the `etl` folder, in order:
+    1. source_data
+    1. data
+    1. data_for_db
+- The `source_data` subfolder contains the original source data in CSV file format.
+- The `data` subfolder contains intermediate results (including merged and/or cleansed datasets).
+- The `data_for_db` subfolder contains the final cleansed data, aligned to the database schema and ready to be used to populate the corresponding database tables.
+- To run the ETL pipeline, open and run the following Jupyter Notebooks in order:
+    - `etl_part1.ipynb`
+    - `etl_part2.ipynb`
+    - `etl_part3.ipynb`
+    - `etl_part4.ipynb`
+    - `etl_part5.ipynb`

+## Database creation

+This project's Flask API expects a SQLite database named `DataApi.db` to be present in the `db` repository folder.

+Prerequisites:
+- Download and extract the following from https://www.sqlite.org/download.html:
+    - SQLite version 3.46.1
+    - SQLite tools (the corresponding bundle of command-line tools for managing SQLite database files, including the command-line shell program)

+- Add the folder where SQLite and SQLite tools were extracted to your PATH environment variable.
+- Re-start your environment if necessary to pick up the PATH change.

+Then, to recreate the database file, use the following steps:
+1. Ensure all the Jupyter Notebooks for ETL phases 1-5 have been run (see section above).
+2. Follow the instructions in the `db\schema\sqlite_Project_SQL_Queries.txt` file.

+---